mfcicek/mfcicek/README.md

 - 👋 Hi, I’m Fatih
-- 👀 I’m interested in mobile development
-- 🌱 I’m currently learning Flutter and Laravel
+- 🌱 I am developing backend using Laravel and NodeJS.
+I also developed a few small apps with flutter.

 <!---
 mfcicek/mfcicek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.